jvdieten/playwright-mocha/README.md

 ## Create test

 You are able to use typescript out of the box but also javascript is supported.
-See the [examples](./examples) folder for a javascript example.

 Typescript example